 FAQs

-It is not.
+No, expired baking powder is not harmful.
 It will only be damaging to the success of the cake making.
 It will not be harmful in a way that causes food poisoning.

-No, not at all.
+No, the baking powder should be refrigerated.
 Putting it in the refrigerator can actually create a counter-effect by allowing moisture from the cold to harm the product.
 So under no circumstances, keep the baking powder in the fridge.

 Conclusion

 It is hard to imagine baking many sweet cakes, biscuits, or waffles without the use of leavening agents.
-Unfortunately, we all have a habit of buying ten or twenty bags at once, which then stand in our kitchen cupboard until they expire.
+Unfortunately, we all have a habit of buying ten or twenty bags at once, which then stand in our kitchen cupboard until they expire despite a long shelf life.
 So try to buy sensibly and always have new packages when you need them.

-Baking powder, if unopened, can last up to a maximum of two years, although each manufacturer will put its expiration date within which it guarantees that the product is stable.
-Once you open the package, try to consume it within three months and a maximum of six months, although there is already a higher risk that the rising potency will not be good enough.
+Baking powder, if unopened, can last up to a maximum of two years, although each manufacturer will put its expiry date within which it guarantees that the product is stable.
+Once you open the package, try to consume it within three months and a maximum of six months, although there is already a higher risk that the baking power will not be good enough.

 See more: Baking powder replacement